 *If you need further assistance please don't hesitate to contact the studio and email us at: firstname.lastname@example.org or leave a message with Pat at (626)650-9626 and we will return your call promptly.

 Will I need to fill out paperwork for my first Pilates class?
-Yes!
-There is an intake form for you to fill out upon arrival of your first Pilates class.
+No. There is a liability waiver for you to fill out upon registering an account for your first Pilates class with our MindBody Scheduler.
 We want to know as much information as we can to make your Pilates experience personal and pin-pointed to your specific goals.
-Please arrive 10 minutes early to your first class to allow enough time to fill out your intake form.

 How often should I take class?
 With any form of exercise, consistency is key.
 In the beginning, your body is learning a lot of new information and your mind-body connection is being established.
 The optimal recommendation is 2-3 times per week, or every other day.
 Giving your body a day to rest and recover in between is a good idea.
 However, once you get the hang of it, you could do Pilates everyday as your choice of workout!